bioinform/somaticseq/README.md

 ```

 * `--inclusion-region` or `--exclusion-region` will require BEDTools in your path.
 * `--algorithm` will default to `ada` (adaptive boosting), but can also be `xgboost` (extreme gradient boosting).
-We have incorporated XGBoost recently.
+We have incorporated XGBoost (v0.90.0.2 in R) recently.
 It can be orders of magnitude faster than AdaBoost, but we have not benchmarked it as comprehensively.
+Also, xgboost version 1.0+ broke the compatibility, which we intend to fix in the near future.
 * To split the job into multiple threads, place `--threads X` before the `paired` option to indicate X threads.
 It simply creates multiple BED file (each consisting of 1/X of total base pairs) for SomaticSeq to run on each of those sub-BED files in parallel.
 It then merges the results.
 This requires `bedtools` in your path.
 * For all input VCF files, either .vcf or .vcf.gz are acceptable.